poikilotherm/inkscape-ext-pdflayers/README.md

 After installation of the extension, simply save your SVG drawing as a PDF with the "one page per layer" option.
 Be prepared (read above).

+## Credits

+Thank you to the great inkscape community and [@sizmailov](https://github.com/sizmailov).
+Thank you [@doctormo](https://github.com/doctormo) for a nice new extension API.
+Your help on getting this little pioneer plugin going is very much appreciated!